Optimal Impulse Control for Cyber Risk Management: Impulse control, switching and cluster owner's optimization

-\textit{Case b.} For the sake of simplicity, we only assume now that the hacker switches once before $\tau$, that is The proof is similar if we assume that there exists $k$ such that $0<\tilde \tau_1<\dots<\tilde\tau_k<\tau<\hat\tau_1$ and by applying It\^o's formula between each change of strategy of the hacker.
+\item[(ii)] On the set $\{\tilde\tau_1 \le \hat\tau_1\}$: We have $\tau^*_1 = \tilde\tau_1$.
+At this instant, the hacker switches $a_0$ to $\overline{a}_0$.
+This switch is exogenous and not strategic for the cluster owner since the switching of the environment (hacker strategy) appears only in the SIRS system.
+Note that we restrict to the case where the hacker switches only once before $\hat\tau_1$.
+The proof would be similar if we assume that there exists $k$ such that $0<\tilde \tau_1<\dots<\tilde\tau_k<\hat\tau_1$.
+From It\^o's formula between each change of strategy of the hacker until $\hat\tau_1$ is reached together with the continuity of the value function, the integral terms accumulate into a single integral between 0 and $\hat\tau_1$. \end{enumerate}